|Order Hemiptera - True Bugs, Cicadas, Hoppers, Aphids and Allies|

 Members of the family Reduviidae are commonly called assassin bugs.
 They are highly successful predators of other insects and a few are ectoparasites of warm-blooded mammals, including humans.
 Reduviids are active hinters that kill their prey by injecting them with venomous salivary fluid with their rostrum, or beak.
 Ambush bugs (Phymatidae) use the same weapon but wield it in a sedentary fashion.

 Stink Bugs - Family Pentatomidae feed on developing seed of many hosts including trees, shrubs, vines, weeds and many cultivated crops.
 They may also feed on the stems and foliage when seed are not present.
 Both nymph and adult stink bugs pierce plants with their needlelike mouthparts and suck sap from pods, buds, blossoms and seeds.
-The degree of damage depends on the developmental stage of the plant when it is attacked.
-Immature fruit and pods become deformed as they develop.
-Seeds are often flattened and shriveled.
-Germination can be reduced, or the seeds may fail to germinate at all.

 Plant Bugs - Family Miridae